S-dev-account/t12-calculator/README.md

 ## Notes

-- If a Target Level is lower than Current Level the field turns red and the button disables — fix it before calculating
 - Gear costs for Shoulder / Body / Feet / Weapon are the combined total for all 4 pieces
 - Skills I, II and III costs cover all 4 combat skills (Atk, Lethality, HP, Defense)